 The ESS provides the possibility to be connected to the fire detection system.
-If this possibility is selected and a fire occurs, then the ESS will trigger a gas trip and start the purging procedure (section 2.2.4.4).
+If this possibility is selected and a fire occurs, then the ESS triggers a gas trip and start the purging procedure (section 2.2.7.4).

-4 Twin engine propulsion
+4 Twin-engine propulsion

-For certain applications, the twin engine propulsion may be applied.
-It is to be ensured that specific requirements and rules of the classification society in charge are taken into consideration.
-Especially, but not limited, to the following:
+For certain applications, the twin-engine propulsion can be applied.
+Specific requirements and rules of the classification society in charge must be taken into consideration, especially, but not limited to what is stated in this chapter.